 These are the last verses of the short book of Zephaniah.
 The rest of the book reads more like the first verse of the prophecy.
 "I will sweep away everything from the face of the earth," declares the LORD.
-Zephaniah predicts “a day of distress and anguish, of trouble and ruin, of darkness and gloom,” because Jerusalem has become complacent thinking God will do neither good nor evil and Assyria, that carefree city, is full of pride boasting “I am and there is none like me.”
+Zephaniah predicts “a day of distress and anguish, of trouble and ruin, of darkness and gloom,” because Jerusalem has become complacent thinking God will do neither good nor evil.
+In the same way Assyria, that carefree city, “I am and there is none like me” is full of pride.
 But those who seek humility and righteousness, who accept the Lord’s correction, will sing for joy for they will be renewed in God’s love.
-The truth of this short book is that spiritual complacency and pride are deadly in the life of the believer.
+The truth of this short book is that both spiritual complacency and pride are deadly in the life of the believer.
 We think that nothing we do really matters because God is like the kindly grandparent who might get a little upset but still has milk and cookies for us at bedtime.
 Or we are full of our own spiritual prowess and piety thinking that we can overcome sin itself and so judge all others accordingly.
 The woe that complacency and pride visit upon us is the same as the dreadful judgments of Zephaniah.
 We forget how to sing the song of the heart’s rejoicing and cannot hear the God who longs to exult over us with loud singing.
 So accept the Lord’s correction this day.
-Seek after humility and righteousness and sing a song of rejoicing with the Lord who longs to sing with you.
+Seek after humility and righteousness and sing out loud the song of rejoicing that is in harmony with the Lord.